+The Committee will be comprised of a minimum of three members (including a Chair of the Committee), all of whom shall meet the independence requirements of applicable securities laws and the listing standards of the Toronto Stock Exchange (an "Independent Director").
 The members of the Audit Committee must have the requisite collective skills necessary to enable the Committee to carry out its responsibilities, as set out in this Charter.
-One member of the Audit Committee must be "financially literate" as may be defined from time to time by the regulatory authorities.
+At least one member of the Audit Committee must be "financially literate" as may be defined from time to time by the relevant regulatory authorities.